Dmytro Dontsov

 Dmytro Ivanovych Dontsov (Дмитро Іванович Донцов; – 30 March 1973) was a Ukrainian nationalist writer, publisher, journalist and ideologist.
 Dontsov fundamentally influenced the emergence of a radical wing of the Ukrainian nationalist movement (Note: In his book The Turn to the Right, Alexander J. Motyl terms this "Ukrainian Nationalism".
 Contemporary scholars have referred to it as "radical Ukrainian nationalism".) in the 1920s and developed his own brand of radical Ukrainian nationalism.
-His ideas and writings strongly influenced the Organisation of Ukrainian Nationalists, particularly the Banderite generation.
+His ideas and writings strongly influenced the Organisation of Ukrainian Nationalists, particularly the Banderite faction.

 Dontsov preached a separation of Ukraine from Russia and a reorientation towards the West.
-He termed his ideological programme "active nationalism" and extolled an "initiative minority" modelled on the examples of Italian fascism and Bolshevism.
+He termed his ideological programme "active nationalism" (chynnyi natsionalizm) and extolled an "initiative minority" modelled on the examples of Italian fascism and Bolshevism.
 In the 1930s, Dontsov became heavily influenced by fascism and Nazism and republished works by fascist politicians and ideologues.

 Dontsov's ethnic nationalism was rejected by the Ukrainian intelligentsia in the postwar years, though he remains highly regarded among the Ukrainian far-right.